nauam/Courses/docs/administration/projects/node-execution/ssh.md

 1. **Node level**: `ssh-config-KEY` attribute on the Node.
 Applies only to the target node.
 2. **Project level**: `project.ssh-config-KEY` property in `project.properties`.
 Applies to any project node by default.
-3. **QW Control level**: `framework.ssh-config-KEY` property in `framework.properties`.
+3. **Rundeck level**: `framework.ssh-config-KEY` property in `framework.properties`.
 Applies to all projects by default.

 ### Specifying SSH Timeout options

 SSH timeout options can be specified.
 The timeout values are in milliseconds.
 A value of 0 means the timeout will be indefinite.
-The precedence level is Node > Project > QW Control.
+The precedence level is Node > Project > Rundeck.

 1. **Node level**: attribute on the Node.
 Applies only to the target node.